 Retro-DWS is an advanced internal self-regulating tubular heat trace cable system that is used for efficient and reliable pipe freeze protection of non-pressurized drain, waste, and sewer pipe applications.
 Retro-DWS is a unique and patented conductive tubular heating system designed to provide internal freeze protection for existing problematic drains, sewers, culverts, and other pipe systems without the need to excavate.
 Retro-DWS systems are delivered complete with industry certified plumbing components and Heat-Line’s advance self-regulating electrical heat tracing technology factory installed inside a high-density polyethylene pipe with a proprietary fusion end seal.

-Retro-DWS is the only heating trace system designed to internally protect non-pressurized drain, storm drain, culvert, waste and sewer systems.
+Retro-DWS is the only self-regulating heating trace system designed to internally protect non-pressurized drain, storm drain, culvert, waste and sewer pipes.
 These applications include but are not limited to septic drains, septic tanks, holding tanks and other similar applications where frozen sewer pipes may be a problem.

-The Retro-DWS heating cable is a job-ready, pre-assembled system that is a safe and reliable solution for non-pressurized drains.
-This includes but is not limited to storm drains, culverts, waste and sewer systems consisting of all pipe types including all metallic and non-metallic materials.
+The Retro-DWS in pipe heating cable is a job-ready, pre-assembled self-regulating system that is a safe and reliable solution for prevention of non-pressurized frozen sewer pipes.
+This includes but is not limited to storm drains, culverts, waste and sewer pipe systems consisting of all pipe types including all metallic and non-metallic materials.
 Dealing with frozen sewer pipes on a regular basis will no longer be an issue.

 The Retro-DWS is manufactured using a pre-determined length of Heat-Line certified, self-regulating trace heating cable, factory-installed inside a ½ inch HDPE tube finished with a proprietary fusion end-seal.
 The purpose of the HDPE tube is to provide a barrier from fluids such as grey and black water while providing extremely efficient heat transfer.
 The system will easily push inside most pipes for distances up to and greater than 150 feet (46 meters).
 For long distances, Retro-DWS can be drawn in with an electrical or plumbers fish tape or rope.
 The Retro-DWS is supplied with certified plumbing fittings to interface with 3 inch and 4 inch ABS pipes using an existing or installed clean-out, Tee or Wye as an access point, with a 3 inch adapter kit available as an add on.